Dancer James Leece plays the title role in the stage show version of classic Christmas cartoon The Snowman.

 Celebrated film-making duo Michael Powell and Emeric Pressburger combined glorious Technicolor wizardry with emotive and dramatic performances to create their seminal motion picture.
 An all-consuming love for the arts generally – and dance especially – is at the heart of The Red Shoes.
 Significantly, Powell and Pressburger devoted plenty of screen time to dancers, ensuring their cinematic ode to the agony and ecstasy of dancing is largely told through the medium of dance itself.
 No wonder Bourne decided the film was the ideal source material for his latest production.

 Once upon a time, Matthew Bourne created a vamped-up adaptation of Sleeping Beauty for his innovative company, New Adventures, devised to wake audiences up to the charms of contemporary dance theatre.
-Premiered in 2012, the production proved to be a gothic fairy tale that dance aficionados and newcomers alike could really get their teeth into.
-This week, having been roused from its slumber for a second nationwide tour, this enthralling interpretation of a much-loved classic is once again casting its spell over visitors to Milton Keynes Theatre.
+Premiered in 2012, Bourne’s Sleeping Beauty proved to be a gothic fairy tale that dance aficionados and newcomers alike could really get their teeth into.
+This week, having been roused from its slumber for a second nationwide tour, the enthralling interpretation of a much-loved classic is once again casting its spell over visitors to Milton Keynes Theatre.